auzhangLABS/c4_deployment-6-main/README.md

 ![d6 p1 drawio](https://github.com/auzhangLABS/c4_deployment-6-main/assets/138344000/c9bf56bb-d5a5-42b2-85f2-94e27f89ad6f)

-In our Jenkins file, we utilized the Jenkins agent for specific stages in the deployment including creating our second infrastructure.
+In our Jenkins file, we utilized the Jenkins agent for specific stages in the deployment, including creating our second infrastructure.
 View the [Jenkinfile](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/Jenkinsfile) to see how we create and connect to a Jenkin Agent, click [here!](https://github.com/auzhangLABS/c4_deployment5.1)

 Then I began building the second infrastructure.
 Here, I used another [Terraform file](https://github.com/auzhangLABS/c4_deployment-6-main/blob/stage/initTerraform/main.tf) that I made, to create two VPCs - one in `us-east-1` and the other in `us-west-2`.
 Each VPC has:
 - 2 Availability Zones